PriyaranjanKS/Apothecary.AI/README.md

 > **THIS SOLUTION IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 # Minimum Path to Awesomeness
-The below steps will enable you to get the Apothecary.AI up and running in your machine.
+The below steps will enable you to get the Apothecary.AI solution up and running in your machine.

-## Apothecary.AI .NET Soultion
+## Apothecary.AI .NET Solution
 The .NET Solution consists of Server and Client Projects along with a Shared Class Library Project
 1. **Download the Solution**:
-   - Download the Github repository as a Zip file and locate the ApothecarySolution.sln
+   - Download the Github repository as a Zip file and locate the `ApothecarySolution.sln`
-   - Run the solution and ensure to set both ApothecaryClient and ApothecaryServer in the Multiple start up projects section
+   - Run the solution and ensure to set both `ApothecaryClient` and `ApothecaryServer` in the Multiple start up projects section
-   - Apothecary Client will run in the ports 7242 and 5194
+   - Apothecary Client will run in the ports `7242` and `5194`
-   - Apothecary Server will run in the ports 7092 and 5002
+   - Apothecary Server will run in the ports `7092` and `5002`
    - View the demo video shared in the above section to understand how to play around with the functionalities and test them

 ## Apothecary.AI Power Platform Solution Component